jacygao/jacygao.github.io/content/post/event-sourcing.md

 According to the definition from Martin, a Command is a request made to the system to do something.
 At this point a lot of things can still happen.
 It can fail, it can be influenced by external state.
 Nevertheless, an event is something already happened and that cannot be changed.

 A simple workflow representation of Event Sourcing can be descibed as `State -> Event -> State`.
 In this case, the event itself is deterministic.
-It has all required information to make the state transition and perform an "closure".
+It has all required information to make the state transition.

 In contrast, Command Sourcing can be described as `State -> Command -> Event`.
 In this case, the command itself does not have all required information to determine a state change but rely on an external input.
 A consequence of this is that you can't simply replay a stream of logged commands at some arbitrary time and guarantee to get the same outputs as you would if they were handled immediatly.